 4 plops = 1 litre = 1000 mL, so 1 plop = 250 mL

 - Tell the students that they must come up with a new range of milk bottles for the Smati market.
 Each bottle must be labelled with how much milk it holds in dribbles, plops, and sloshes.
-Provide sticky labels.
+Consumers in Smati like the capacities to be both functional and easy to recognise.
+Discuss what milk is used for.

 - Once each group has its range of milk bottles another group can adopt the role of the Smatian customs inspectors to check that each bottle is the capacity that is stated.